To read more blogs, click here.

 How to Flush Your Water Heater

 Do you want to make the most out of your hot water heater?
 Making sure it continues to last for many additional years is a lot simpler than you might think.
-When it comes to maintaining your heater, there’s one thing you should do: flush it once a year.
+When it comes to maintaining this appliance, there’s one thing you should do: flush your water heater once a year.
 Flushing removes sediment buildup in the bottom of the tank, ensuring cleaner water and more efficient heating, which saves you money.

-Flushing is simple, and on this blog, our Charlotte plumbers will explain how you can do it right in your own home using a few tools which you probably already have lying around.
+Flushing a water heater is simple, and on this blog, our Charlotte plumbers will explain how you can do it right in your own home using a few tools which you probably already have lying around.

 What you need: